Value: The Impact and What It Means to Payers

-I’m Charline Shan, Vice President, Access Experience Team.
-Welcome back to All Access, Precision for Value’s bimonthly newsletter sharing the latest payer insights brought to you by our team of former access decision-makers.
+I’m Charline Shan, Vice President, Access Experience Team, editor of All Access, sharing the latest payer insights brought to you by our Access Experience Team (AET), all former access decision-makers.

 All Access is a bimonthly newsletter that features key insights from our team of former payers, intended specifically for market access leaders.
 It is published by Precision for Value.

 Ryan Cox outlines the recent efforts of his previous employer, Highmark BCBS, and their creation of the Highmark Cancer Collective to promote evidence-based treatment pathways.